 Many organizations have the practice of dividing these critical lines into three groups based on their criticality:

-- Highly critical lines or group C1 lines: Must be reviewed thoroughly
+- Highly critical lines or group C1 lines: Must be reviewed thoroughly using stress analysis software.

 - Moderately Critical lines or group C2 lines and